remlapmot/remlapmot.github.io/content/post/2022-11-30-make-linux-binary-cran-like-repo/index.en.md

 But let's install a package from the Posit (formerly RStudio) Package Manager on Ubuntu Linux.
 <img src="/post/2022/make-linux-binary-cran-like-repo/img/rstudio-install-tidyverse-rspm-linux-binary.png" alt="Installing binary Linux tidyverse package using Posit Package Manager." style="display: block; margin: auto;">

 **_Woah!_** Something magical just happened, we installed a binary R package on Linux!
-How did that happen, let's find out.^[Note that there are other approaches to distributing binary R packages on Linux, see <https://cran.r-project.org/bin/linux/> and links therein, <https://eddelbuettel.github.io/r2u/>, and <https://enchufa2.github.io/bspm/>]
+How did that happen, let's find out.[^1]

+[^1]: Note that there are other approaches to distributing binary R packages on Linux, see <https://cran.r-project.org/bin/linux/> and links therein, <https://eddelbuettel.github.io/r2u/>, and <https://enchufa2.github.io/bspm/>

 ## Building bundled source and binary packages